 Our wholesale flexible delineators are a popular choice for channelizing traffic and all of them are MUTCD compliant.
-If your goal is to delineate or guide traffic through a work zone area, then these recycled delineator products are a great choice.
+If your goal is to delineate or guide traffic through a work zone area, then these recycled delineator posts are a great choice.
 They provide protection and visibility while being flexible enough to protect motorists and reduce damage to vehicles.
 Choose from a large assortment of flat panel and tubular delineator products, with or without reflective sheeting.

 Traffic Safety Warehouse Delineators

 Delineators (sometimes referred to as candlestick cones or channelizers) are one of our most popular products.
 When you purchase from TSW you get:

 Some of the best pricing on reflective delineators, plastic delineator posts, bases and accessories available.

 Delineator products made from recycled plastic that are flexible, sturdy and and made to last.

 Fast shipping and great customer service to help with all your traffic and parking flow questions.

 Traffic delineators are important for safely guiding traffic through confusing construction or potentially hazardous road conditions.
 They offer visible boundaries for areas to help delineate changes in traffic flow, alerting drivers to special road conditions like curved areas of the road, on and off ramps, and other unexpected road changes or potential safety concerns.
 While the term delineator can be used loosely to refer to any type of traffic delineation device from traffic cones to barrels, usually the term delineator is reserved for the taller traffic control devices with shorter diameter.

 The most important requirements of delineators is that they be visible at a distance in normal atmospheric conditions.

 They must be made to withstand vehicle impact and for this reason are typically made of flexible recycled plastic.